Substance Abuse and Addiction Treatment Resources in Plano

 Plano, Texas, has about 270,000 residents and ranks as one of the wealthiest communities in the United States.
 It has a low cost of living and a high sense of livability.
 It’s famous for its downtown historic district, nature preserves and well-known churches.
 In the 1990s, Plano became one of the largest suburbs of Dallas; unfortunately, it also gained notoriety for its youth heroin epidemic.
 Currently, Collin County faces drug issues, with marijuana, synthetic marijuana and heroin mixes at the forefront.

 Those with drug abuse issues need help.
 If you are struggling with drug misuse, know that there is hope out there for you.
 In particular, there are professionals that understand your needs during what can be a difficult time in your life.
 If you are dealing with substance misuse, it’s also important to note that you may require professional help.
 There can be life-threatening situations that arise from stopping certain substances, especially opiates.
-Reach out to a local Plano drug rehab center or Plano alcohol rehab center if you’d like to stay close to home during treatment.
-Otherwise, consider programs that are out of town that offer comprehensive care, like The Recovery Village.
+Reach out to a local drug or alcohol rehab center if you’d like to stay close to home during treatment.
+Otherwise, consider programs that are out of town that offer comprehensive care.

 You’re not alone in this struggle.